Generic Name: diclofenac/misoprostol (dye-KLOE-fen-ak/MYE-soe-PROS-tol)

 - Lab tests, including complete blood cell counts, blood electrolyte levels, and liver function, may be performed while you use diclofenac/misoprostol.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Do not take diclofenac/misoprostol if you are pregnant.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 Diclofenac/misoprostol is found in breast milk.
-Do not breast-feed while taking diclofenac/misoprostol.
+If you are or will be breast-feeding while you use diclofenac/misoprostol, check with your doctor.
+Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: